 What Is E-waste?

 Before talking about how to deal with the e-waste problem, let us have a proper idea about what is considered to be e-waste.
-E-waste or otherwise known as electronic waste are electronic products that no longer function or we no longer require.
+E-waste or otherwise known as electronic waste is electronic products that no longer function or we no longer require.
 The major contributor to the e-waste problem is plastic products.

 For instance, if the photocopier machine in your office malfunctions or breaks down, you have to replace it and get a new one.
 The moment you throw away the old broken machine, it becomes e-waste and contributes to environmental pollution.

-Up until January of 2018, China used to import e-waste and plastics from all around the world and recycle them.
+Up until January 2018, China used to import e-waste and plastics from all around the world and recycle them.
 But a few years ago, the Chinese government banned the import of plastics and e-waste in their country due to environmental concerns.
 This has been a huge setback for recyclers all around the world.

-So, How To Tackle E-waste Problem?
+So, How To Tackle the E-waste Problem?

-For dealing with this problem, we need to be really conscious about what we buy.
+For dealing with this problem, we need to be conscious about what we buy.
 We can reduce e-waste if and only if we all co-operate with each other and follow certain steps.
 The steps by following which you can reduce e-waste are:

 #1 By Being Conscious About What You Buy

-Before buying any type of electronic product, ask yourself if you really need it.
-Many people tend to buy stuff that they do not actually need.
+Before buying any type of electronic product, ask yourself if you need it.
+Many people tend to buy stuff that they do not need.
 By reducing the number of products you buy, you will be reducing the amount of e-waste that you will produce.